bittorf/measure_time-to-first-byte_TTFB/README.md

 # Question:

-when measuring the time for a http-answer of a remote appserver:
+when measuring the time for generating an answer of a remote appserver:

 _how much internal time does my application server need from
  getting the request till outputting the first answer
- byte, regardless of the network conditions?_
+ byte, regardless of the network conditions we do not control?_

 # Setup of appserver and box explained
 ```